Unusual stability of the Methanospirillum hungatei sheath - PubMed (original) (raw)

 Similar articles

-- Dissolution and immunochemical analysis of the sheath of the archaeobacterium Methanospirillum hungatei GP1.
+- Transmission electron microscopy, scanning tunneling microscopy, and atomic force microscopy of the cell envelope layers of the archaeobacterium Methanospirillum hungatei GP1.

 Southam G, Beveridge TJ.
 Southam G, et al. J Bacteriol.
 1991 Oct;173(19):6213-22. doi: 10.1128/jb.173.19.6213-6222.1991.
 J Bacteriol.
 1991.
 PMID: 1717435 Free PMC article. - Three-dimensional architecture of the cell sheath and septa of Methanospirillum hungatei.